wasmcomputercompany/wasmo/dom-tester/README.md

   * `POST /dom-tester-snapshots/{path}`: Writes a snapshot file to the local file system.

+Prefixing either path with `/build` writes to the project's `build` directory, where files won't be in Git.

 ### DOM Snapshots

 We snapshot HTML elements using [html-to-image].

+To debug, HTML is written to `build/dom-tester-snapshots`.
+Because these files don't include CSS or other resources, run the service at `http://localhost:8080` while browsing these snapshots.

 [Karma]: https://karma-runner.github.io/0.13/config/configuration-file.html
 [html-to-image]: https://github.com/bubkoo/html-to-image